eamevo/OnTrack/README.md

  - 03/28 - **DONE!** Finalize app concept & set up project repo
  - 04/02 - **DONE!** Sketches of app views
  - 04/09 - **DONE!** Skeleton code (i.e. create class & method signatures) for all classes/structs
- - 04/15 - Implementation of all classes/structs
+ - 04/16 - **DONE!** Implementation of all classes/structs
- - 04/16 - Presentation slides and demo video
+ - 04/18 - Presentation slides and demo video
  - 04/18 - **DEMO DAY**

 This google doc will no longer be updated.
 Instead, see what tasks have been assigned to you above and